Wearing a face mask? Here are 5 ways to avoid foggy glasses

 SEE RELATED: Coronavirus: How eyes may play a role in its spread

-Now that you know why your lenses fog up, let’s review seven ways to prevent this fog when you’re wearing glasses and a face mask.
+Now that you know why your lenses fog up, let’s review some ways to prevent this fog when you’re wearing glasses and a face mask.

 1. Wash the lenses with soapy water